-Average compensation of employees - France, since 2017

-(i) Given the changes in corporate governance during the 2021 fiscal year, the compensation of Executive corporate officers for the 2021 fiscal year has been annualized.
+- Ratio between the compensation of Benoit Bazin and the average compensation of employees - France - (1) Given the changes in corporate governance during the 2021 fiscal year, the compensation of Executive corporate officers for the 2021 fiscal year has been annualized.
 It is specified that, in fiscal year 2021, Mr. Pierre-André de Chalendar did not receive any performance shares and Mr. Benoit Bazin did not receive any performance shares in his capacity as Chief operating officer.
-In addition, as Mr. Pierre-André de Chalendar was appointed Chairman of the Board of Directors and Mr. Benoit Bazin Chief executive officer on July 1, 2021, the evolution of their compensation for their respective functions as Chairman of the Board of Directors and Chief executive officer cannot be presented for thouses 2021. for the year 2021.
+In addition, as Mr. Pierre-André de Chalendar was appointed Chairman of the Board of Directors and Mr. Benoit Bazin Chief executive officer on July 1, 2021, the evolution of their compensation for their respective functions as Chairman of the Board of Directors and Chief executive officer cannot be presented for the user 2021 for the year 2021.
+Operating income

-- Operating income

-- Recurring earnings per share.
+- Recurring learnings per share.

+Recurring learnings per share.

 Return on capital employed.

-Benoit Bazin was appointed Chief operating officer with effect from January 1, 2019.
+Benoit Bazin was appointed Chief operating officer

+with effect from January 1, 2019.